swethapothireddy/terraform-aws-autohealing-web-tier/README.md

 3. The Target Group routes requests to healthy EC2 instances
 4. EC2 instances serve the NGINX page using Docker
 5. If an instance fails:
-o	The Load Balancer stops routing traffic to it o	The Auto Scaling Group launches a replacement instance This ensures zero downtime.
+	      The Load Balancer stops routing traffic to it The Auto Scaling Group launches a replacement instance This ensures zero downtime.
 ________________________________________
 ## Assumptions :